Lenz 11201 LR101 Feedback module with 8 outlets

 The feedback module LR101 has 8 inputs to connect switch contacts or occupancy detectors LB101 and 1 input to connect a voltage detector LB050.

 To bridge unstable switch conditions (e.g. temporary interruptions of the power supply), each signal input can be assigned a programmable delay time for feedback on the occupancy status of a track.
-The status is reported to the command station LZV100 via the feedback bus.
-The status can be displayed with a manual control LH100 or a PC (via the Digital plus interface).
+The status is reported to the command station LZV100 or LZV200 via the feedback bus.
+The status can be displayed with a manual control LH100 or LH101 or a PC (via the Digital plus interface).